Fresno High School: Academics

 Fresno High School offers its students the full International Baccalaureate diplomas.
 The school has been offering its graduate students full IB diplomas since June 2007.
 The campus offers several advanced placement courses and requires the study of foreign language in order to receive a diploma, along with the completion of a 4,000 word essay and 150 hours of community service.
-The campus has received poor academic achievement scores in the past, but it has shown impressive improvement.
+The campus has received poor academic achievement scores in the past, but has shown improvement.
 The campus employs 133 full- and part-time instructors, in addition to several guidance counselors, classified staff, administrative employees, one full-time psychologist and one full-time family therapist.
-The curriculum has been broadened to meet the needs of the world's professions.
-However the opportunity to pursue a classical education, including the study of Latin, is still available to the students of Fresno High School.
-The campus offers Spanish and Latin language courses.

-Extracurricular activities

-Performing arts

-Fresno High is home to numerous Performing Arts which are offered to students as elective courses.
-Performing arts courses that are offered currently consist of: Theater, which includes IB Level options, Piano 1&2, Marching Band, Concert Band, Jazz Band, Intermediate Symphonic Orchestra, Advanced Symphonic Orchestra, Concert Choir and Chamber Choir.

-Sports

-Fresno High is an active athletic school, maintaining several teams for both boys and girls in addition to several co-ed teams.
-The Fresno High football team continues its rivalry game against Roosevelt High School, known as the Little Big Game.
-The Little Big Game is also known as the Pig Game.
-It is an annual game in which Fresno High plays against its rival Roosevelt High School for a pig statue to hold for that year.
-The pig was at one time stolen from Fresno High's attendance office and a replacement was made.
+Athletics

 The campus offers Prep and Cheer, football, cross country, soccer (valley champion 2010–2011 season), baseball, golf, tennis, water polo, softball teams, basketball, track and field, swim, badminton, and a lacrosse team.